Learn to negotiate your financial future through an AAUW Work Smart Salary Negotiation Workshop!

 A Collaborative Initiative

-The American Association of University Women (AAUW), Washington, D.C., Mayor Muriel Bowser, the Mayor’s Office on Women’s Policy and Initiatives, and the Younger Women’s Task Force Washington (DC) Chapter launched a large-scale grassroots initiative to teach 15,000 women by 2022 to negotiate their salaries and benefit packages with confidence.
+In 2017, AAUW, Mayor Muriel Bowser, and the Mayor’s Office on Women’s Policy and Initiatives launched a large-scale grassroots initiative to teach 15,000 women by 2022 to negotiate their salaries and benefit packages with confidence.
 The initiative also aims to help close the gender pay gap in the District of Columbia.

-In 2015, median earnings for men in the District of Columbia were $72,230 compared to $62,191 for women — an earnings ratio of just 86 percent, or fourth out of all states (including D.C.).
-While D.C. has a smaller gender pay gap than most states do, a 14 percent gap is still far from gender parity.
+The median earnings for men in the District of Columbia are $74,877 compared to $66,679 for women — an earnings ratio of just 89 percent, or second out of all states (including D.C.).
+While D.C. has a smaller gender pay gap than most states do, an 11 percent gap is still far from gender parity.
 And for most women, the pay gap is wider.
-Latinas working in the nation’s capital are paid 50 cents for every dollar white, non-Hispanic men are paid; African American women 56 cents; American Indian women 70 cents; and Asian American women 75 cents.
+Latinas working in the nation’s capital are paid 60 cents for every dollar white, non-Hispanic men are paid; African American women 54 cents; American Indian women 54 cents; and Asian American women 66 cents.